2023 Selby and Ainsty by-election: Candidate selection

 Lawyer Claire Holmes was selected as the Conservative candidate on 18 June.
 Michael Naughton, a Conservative Party candidate in the 2014 and 2019 European Parliament elections, had previously been selected as the Conservatives' PPC for the seat on 9 June, defeating Zak Khan and Andrew Lee for the nomination; journalist Sebastian Payne had also applied but did not make the shortlist.
-It subsequently emerged that Naughton had actually been selected for the new constituency, the de facto successor seat to Selby and Ainsty for the next general election following boundary changes, and the selection of Naughton as the candidate for the by-election had therefore been run on incorrect boundaries, excluding party members that resided inside Selby and Ainsty, but outside of the future Selby constituency.
+It subsequently emerged that Naughton had actually been selected for the new Selby constituency, the de facto successor seat to Selby and Ainsty for the next general election following boundary changes, and the selection of Naughton as the candidate for the by-election had therefore been run on incorrect boundaries, excluding party members that resided inside Selby and Ainsty, but outside of the future Selby constituency.
 The following day, Naughton stood down as the party's PPC for the redefined Selby seat, due to unrelated family matters.

 On 15 June the Labour Party announced 25-year-old Keir Mather, who most recently worked at the Confederation of British Industry, as their candidate.

 On 22 June the Liberal Democrats announced their candidate as Matt Walker, who works as a National Health Service manager and serves as a councillor on North Yorkshire Council.

 On 14 June the Conservatives lost their majority on North Yorkshire Council following the resignation of one of their councillors.
 Mike Jordan, who represents the Camblesforth & Carlton ward in the Selby area, cited concerns about the party nationally for his reason for leaving the party.
 Jordan rejoined his old party, the Yorkshire Party, and was announced as the party's candidate in the by-election.
 However, Jordan is listed on the Statement of Persons Nominated with no party affiliation.

 Arnold Warneken, a local councillor for Ouseburn ward, was selected for the Green Party on 11 June 2023.
 He had contested the seat for the party in the 2019 election.

 David Kent stood for Reform UK while Guy Phoenix stood for the Heritage Party.